Bachelor's Degree

 TU : General ConstitutionalTU (33 hours of lectures + 15 hours of tutorials)

-TU Institutions and American Institutions (20 hours of lectures and 2 hours of tutorials)
+TU Institutions and American Institutions (20 hours of lectures and 2 C)

 Semester 2